Typography

 An image diagraming many aspects of font.
 Shown are examples taken from the Spectra font, where the heights of elements and the names of elements are shown.

-Before we get to discussing contrast between fonts, let us think a bit about some of these attributes and how they lead to contrast between Fonts.
+Before we get to discussing contrast between fonts, let us think a bit about some of these attributes and how they lead to contrast between fonts.

-• baseline is the line on which almost all of the lower case and upper case letters sit.
+• Baseline is the line on which almost all of the lower case and upper case letters sit.
 This is the strongest horizontal line in text, and so it is important to pay attention to this when thinking about alignment.
 Some glyphs have components that extend below the baseline.
 These aspects are called “descenders”.

-• cap-height is the height at which most of the capital letters end.
+• Cap-height is the height at which most of the capital letters end.
 Some glyphs have aspects that extend above this height.
 These aspects are called “ascenders”.

-• point is $\frac{1}{72}$ of an inch, and is the base unit on which font sizes are measured.
-This is the “point” in “12-point Times New Roman” that many of us had to use when producing high school papers in.
+• Point is $\frac{1}{72}$ of an inch, and is the base unit by which font sizes are measured.
+This is the “point” in “12-point Times New Roman” that many of us had to use when producing high school papers.

-• font size is the size (in points) of a square that is able to encapsulate the glyph of capital letter “M” for a font.
+• Font size is the size (in points) of a square that is able to encapsulate the glyph of the capital letter “M” for a font.
 This is called the “em box”.
 Why is this the measure of size?
 Well, it all comes back to the days of physical movable type.
 Each glyph was on its own type block, and the one for the capital “M” was often the largest block.
 It is just slightly larger than the actual letter M, because there needed to be a bit of space on each side.

 250